How to Write a Mission Statement

 To inspire a consumer revolution that nurtures the health of the next seven generations.

 In their recent update, the company exchanged the phrase "consumer revolution" with "transform the world."
-It's easy to see that SG understands the importance of a mission statement that is aspirational, bold, and goes beyond what the business does or makes.
+It's easy to see that SG understands the importance of a mission statement that is aspirational, bold, and goes beyond what the organization does or makes.

 While working on a Sustainable MBA, my final project centered around a passion to elevate the function of marketing toward a more sustainable world through our agency's work.
 A noble goal, yet when we worked on our mission, we realized that in being so inwardly focused on our agency, we hadn't considered that what really motivated us to work hard each day was bigger—to combine our beliefs with our skill and expertise toward bettering the world.